 We strive to have all campus visits and interviews completed by the first week of June.

 Individual visits to campus.
 Informational visits prior to submitting an application, and interview visits scheduled once all application materials have been received at VTS can be arranged for any day of the work week.
 Although we do hold some interviews in the fall, the largest number are held during the spring semester between March and Mid-May.
 For those who can travel in mid-week, we particularly encourage you to be on campus on Wednesdays, the day on which the entire community gathers for a community Eucharist over the noon hour.
 Services of Morning Prayer, Holy Eucharist and Evening Prayer are held daily.
 Interviews are not held on weekends.
 We do not schedule an interview appointment until we have received, reviewed and processed your application.
-Occasionally it is possible to forgo a second trip to campus for a face-to-face admissions interview if the applicant has already experienced a substantive visit which was planned under the auspices of the admissions office at some earlier point during the academic year in which the application is received.
+Occasionally it is possible to forgo a second trip to campus for an in-person admissions interview if the applicant has already experienced a substantive visit which was planned under the auspices of the admissions office at some earlier point during the academic year in which the application is received.
 Such visits would include conversations with faculty members on the admissions committee, visiting class, meeting the Financial Aid and Housing Director, attending worship and enjoying lunch on campus .
 In these circumstances, a tele-conferenced interview may be scheduled instead.

 For those who have not previously visited VTS, a personal interview is required.
 Usually, the interview can take place two to three weeks from the time we receive your application packet, providing the packet is complete and all credentials are in order.
 If you know of particular dates on which you can travel to VTS, please include those dates in the application packet, on a separate piece of paper, on top of the application materials so the sheet is visible immediately upon opening the envelope.